 When your dog jumps on you or other people, it can be bothersome, embarrassing and, at times, even dangerous.
-Like many inappropriate behaviors, jumping up can be corrected.
-The sooner, the better.
+Like many inappropriate behaviors, jumping up can be corrected with proper training, and the sooner the better.

 Puppies jump on people for a variety of reasons, but generally they’re being playful and showing their excitement.
 Oftentimes owners reinforce this behavior by failing to teach their puppy that this is an undesirable behavior.
 When puppies jump up, they get attention.
-However, they need to be taught that in order to get attention, they need to be in a sitting position.
+However, they need to be taught that to get attention, they need to behave by being in a sitting position.

-As with most behavioral problems, preventing the unwanted behavior while encouraging better behavior is an effective plan.
+Preventing unwanted behavior while encouraging desired behavior is an effective plan.
 Here are some tips to help prevent jumping.

 - Praise Correct Behavior: If your puppy puts all four paws on the floor, immediately give them a treat and praise them calmly.
 Now direct them to “sit” and again reward them with a treat or praise.
-If your puppy does not respond ignore him until he does and then reward them right away with praise or a treat.
-You may have to practice this several times so he understands that jumping is not permissible.
+If your puppy does not respond, ignore them until they do and then reward them right away with praise or a treat.
+You may have to practice this several times, so they understand that jumping is not permissible.
 The best procedure is to practice training these good behaviors regularly, rather than waiting for the undesired behaviors to pop up.
-You can practice this with your puppy-loving friends who understand that training takes time.
-Have your puppy on a leash when meeting guests so he will be well behaved as an adult when friends come over.
-If this isn’t possible with some guests, then prevent the issue entirely by crating your puppy when your guests arrive.
-You can always bring him out later when things are calmer.
+You can practice this with your puppy-loving friends who understand training takes time.
+Have your puppy on a leash when meeting guests so they will be well behaved as an adult when friends come over.
+If this isn’t possible with some guests, then prevent the issue entirely by crating your puppy when guests arrive.
+You can always bring them out later when things are calmer.